Five Star Movement: Ideology

-The M5S was conceived as a post-ideological movement, within the context of post-modern politics. and has been described as anti-establishment, environmentalist, and populist.
+The M5S was conceived as a post-ideological movement, within the context of post-modern politics, and has been described as anti-establishment, environmentalist, and populist.
 It has promoted left-wing issues, such as a basic income and green-inspired policies, and has been compared to the anti-austerity movement in Spain, Pirate parties, and Occupy Wall Street.
 From 2014 to 2019, the M5S also supported some right-wing policies, especially on immigration, and has been described as a New Right or right-wing party, or also compared to the post-war populism of Guglielmo Giannini's Common Man's Front.
 Additionally, it has been variously described as anti-globalist, anti-immigration, big tent, Eurosceptic, and pro-Russian.
 Its members stress that the M5S is not a party but a movement, and the five stars in the name and logo are a reference to five key issues for the party, among them the common good, integral ecology, social justice, technological innovation, and a green economy.
 The M5S has promoted e-democracy, direct democracy, the principle of "zero-cost politics", degrowth, and nonviolence.
 Grillo himself once provocatively referred to the movement as populist.
+More recently, the party has been described as progressive.